micag2025/llmed_certification_FineTuneFlow/README.md

 | BLEU | X.XXX |

-### Summarize new dialogues with your fine-tuned model  IN PROGREESS
+### Summarize new dialogues with your fine-tuned model  IN PROGREESS OPTIONAL
-### Reproduce benchmarking with your own subset          IN PROGRESS
+### Reproduce benchmarking with your own subset          IN PROGRESS OPTIONAL
-### Swap in other dialogue datasets with minor tweaks     IN PROGRESS
+### Swap in other dialogue datasets with minor tweaks     IN PROGRESS OPTIONAL

 ---